Learn more about staff and faculty at the NM LEND program, meet our instructors, and more!

 Phone: 505-272-1131

-Shannon Gregg, MS, RD, LD is a registered dietitian in the UNM Department of Pediatrics, Division of Pulmonology.
+Ms. Gregg is a registered dietitian in the UNM Department of Pediatrics, Division of Pulmonology.
 She is a graduate of the NM LEND Program (2011) and the UNM Pediatric Pulmonary Center (UNM PPC) (2012).
 She served as Nutrition Faculty for the UNM PPC from 2016-2020, and joined NM LEND in 2020.
 Her clinical work includes providing nutritional care for children and youth with special healthcare needs in an outpatient setting, currently specializing in pulmonary conditions.
 She serves as the dietitian for the UNM Cystic Fibrosis Center, which is the state's only facility accredited by the Cystic Fibrosis Foundation.
 Her clinical interests include infant and pediatric feeding, cystic fibrosis, and developmental disabilities.
 Her professional memberships include the Academy of Nutrition and Dietetics and the NM Academy of Nutrition and Dietetics.

-Heidi Sanders, MA, OTR/L
+Heidi Sanders PhD, OTR/L

 LEND Faculty